lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

 possible.
 Committing the changes before going to the next tasks or domain.
 This allows reviewing of individual in progress commits by peers.

-It ain't easy.
+Prevent refactoring too much.
+The migration is big enough as is.
+Leave a TODO comment and move on.

+Converting in one go ain't a small feat.
 Try to ignore most 'unrelated'-errors while executing tasks.
 You'll get to them later.
-Also, doing a stellar-job now results in a good working base to build-off on later.
+Also, doing a stellar job now results in a good working base to build-off on later.

 ## Cleanup commands/generate.ts